NYCPlanning/db-cbbr/README.md

 ## Dev

+### Dev Preparation

+1. Create and/or activate a python virtual environment
+2. `./dev_python_packages.sh` to install python packages

 ### Notes

+- Dev, linting, formatting, and testing of python files requires the use of a local python interpreter with packages listed in `requirements.txt`, rather than the packages used during the build.
+  - The build currently runs python files from within the `nycplanning/docker-geosupport` container.
-- Since there is no devcontainer for this repo, dev and building rely on the local postgres service to run commands like `psql $BUILD_ENGINE -f $target_dir/$name.sql`
+- Since there is no devcontainer for this repo, local data building and dev rely on the local postgres service to run scripts with commands like `psql $BUILD_ENGINE -f $target_dir/$name.sql`.
-- Dev, linting, and formatting of python files won't benefit from the packages used during the build since they are currently run from within the `nycplanning/docker-geosupport` container

 ### Test

-1. Do all non-optional building preparation steps
-2. Start a terminal within the Geosupport docker container:
+1. Start a terminal within the Geosupport docker container:

     ```bash
     docker run -it --rm \